- 1 What is an IVA?

 How do I get paid from my employer in an IVA?

 There is a common misconception that your employment income is somehow controlled by your insolvency practitioner and even paid into your IVA.
 This is not the case.
 You will still be in full control of your employment income, paid into your bank account, although you will be expected to make payments in accordance with the agreed repayment plan.

 Can self-employed people do an IVA?

-The option of an IVA is open to the self-employed although you would need to ensure that your tax returns are kept up-to-date.
+The option of individual voluntary arrangements is open to the self-employed although you would need to ensure that your tax returns are kept up-to-date.
 This would form part of the basis of your budget and repayment plan.
 Any monies owed to HMRC would also need to be taken into account.
 Remember, in order to begin an IVA you require a minimum 75% of creditors (by debt value) to vote in favour.

 Will I lose my home if I take out an IVA?

 The vast majority of those who enter into an IVA will be allowed to retain their home so long as they maintain mortgage payments.
 There may be occasions where a remortgage might be suggested in order to release equity/additional funds to repay creditors but this doesn’t always happen.
 Other debt solutions such as bankruptcy may see a very different outcome with regards to homeownership which is why it is important to act as soon as possible if you foresee financial difficulties.

 Can I get a loan/credit in an IVA?

 As a rule of thumb those in an IVA are not generally allowed to take out additional credit and in reality your credit score will take away this option.
 There may be exceptional circumstances, perhaps due to unforeseen expenses, where you can apply for a relatively small loan.
 This would be at the behest of your insolvency practitioner who must be informed of your intent to apply for new credit.

 Would I be able to get a mortgage in an IVA?